MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

         "West US"
     };
     ```

+    > &#128161; Alternatively; you can use the [Microsoft.Azure.Cosmos.Regions][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.regions] static class which includes built-in string properties for various Azure regions.

 1. Create a new instance of the **CosmosClientOptions** named **options** class with the [ApplicationPreferredRegions][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclientoptions.applicationpreferredregions] property set to the **regions** variable: